Yahshua

 Yahshua is a proposed transliteration of יהושוע, the original Hebrew name of Jesus.
-The pronunciation Yahshua is philologically impossible in the original Hebrew and has no support in archeological findings, such as the Dead Sea scrolls or inscriptions, nor in rabbinical texts as a form of Joshua.
+The pronunciation Yahshua is philologically impossible in the original Hebrew and has support neither in archeological findings, such as inscriptions or the Dead Sea Scrolls, nor in rabbinical texts as a form of Joshua.
 Scholarship generally considers the original form of Jesus to be Yeshua, a Hebrew Bible form of Joshua.

-Usage and/or support of the name Yahshua is largely restricted to religious groups that are a part of (or otherwise associated with) the Sacred Name and Hebrew Roots movements which, among other things, advocate for the preservation of Hebrew sacred names in translations of the Bible.
+Usage and/or support of the name Yahshua is largely restricted to religious groups that are a part of (or otherwise associated with) the Sacred Name and Hebrew Roots which, among other things, advocate for the preservation of Hebrew / Arabic sacred names in translations of the Bible.

 Etymology

 The English Jesus is a transliteration of the Greek Ἰησοῦς, or Iēsoûs.
 In translations of the Hebrew Bible into Ancient Greek, Iēsoûs was used to represent the Hebrew/Aramaic name Yeshua, a derivation of the earlier Hebrew Yehoshua, or Joshua.
-Both names mean 'Yah saves'.
+Both names mean 'YHWH saves'.
 As a result, it is a commonly accepted fact within academia that Jesus' native Hebrew/Aramaic name was Yeshua.

+Sacred Name believers interpret John 5:43 ("I have come in my Father's name") to mean that the Messiah literally needed the name (or part of the name) Yahweh in his own name: "Yahushua," rather than "Yeshua."
+According to Michael L. Brown, this is ignoring the language and using a theological argument.